Yale-NeRD/mind/artifacts/how_to_yale.md

 ```
 - Result will be placed in `~/Downloads/03a_sharing_ratio`
   - The name `res_2_sr050_rw050.log` represents that it was from the 3rd blade (id=`2`), and sharing ratio was `50%` and read ratio was `50%`.
+  - To compute the final output value from the logs:
+    ```bash
+    cd post_processing && ./03sharing_ratio_res.sh && cd ..
+    ```
     - Inside the file, the last line shows 4KB IOPS.
 We used the sum over 8 blades.

 Please find other example profiles such as `03_sharing_ratio_sr0_rw0.yaml`, ..., `03_sharing_ratio_sr100_rw100.yaml`.
 - Please modify `03_sharing_ratio.yaml` if you want to test your own sharing and read ratios: